 - Warming Exercises for Fall: Dropping temperatures make running or biking outside less tempting.
 Fortunately, there are a variety of ways to exercise indoors.
 Don’t miss this article for some innovative workouts, including a few heated options to keep you extra toasty.

 What would you do with $5,000?
 Think about that in a serious way because the winner could be you!
 Have you entered yet?

 - Your Questions Answered About The Pain Doctor Cares Giveaway: Get all your questions answered and learn how to enter.

 In Arizona, sizzling summertime temperatures have finally departed, leaving residents either rejoicing about the cold or heading for the nearest sauna.
 Either way, many people are bundling up and encountering new obstacles to staying healthy during these colder months.
 Here are a few ways to maximize your life this November.

-- 11 Ways To Boost Energy During Fall and Winter: As the number of daylight hours shrink, our bodies naturally get the message to hibernate.
+- How To Handle Cold Weather With Chronic Pain: As the number of daylight hours shrink, our bodies naturally get the message to hibernate.
 Unfortunately, sleeping all winter long isn’t an option.
 Read this article for a variety of ways to gently wake your body up and find the energy boost you’re looking for.

 Looking for a good book to read this winter?
 Or perhaps some fresh perspectives to broaden your mind?
 As the year winds down during November, it’s an excellent time to curl up with a mind-expanding book or even an interesting online read.
 Many people engage in year-end reviews of their lives, thinking about what they’ve accomplished and what they would like to improve upon or continue in the future.